SAMSON: Sharpness-Aware Minimization Scaled by Outlier Normalization for Improving DNN Generalization and Robustness: Model robustness on noise simulations from real hardware

 \section{Model robustness on noise simulations from real hardware}

-Since the generic noise model used in Section~\ref{sec:genericnoise} may not exactly match existing hardware implementations, we also performed experiments using an inference simulator on real hardware provided by IBM's analog hardware acceleration kit~\cite{rasch2021flexible}.
+Since the generic noise model used in section~\ref{sec:genericnoise} may not exactly match existing hardware implementations, we also performed experiments using an inference simulator on real hardware provided by IBM's analog hardware acceleration kit~\cite{rasch2021flexible}.
 This simulator uses the empirical measurements from 1 million phase-change memory devices \cite{nandakumar2019phase} to accurately simulate how hardware noise affects the DNN weights \cite{joshi2020accurate}.
-Particularly, by taking into account the programming and read noise, we can simulate the DNN weights of a given model after deployment, \textit{i.e.} after weight transfer to the target hardware.
-We refer to the library's documentation\footnote{\url{https://aihwkit.readthedocs.io/en/latest/pcm_inference.html}} for additional details.
+Specifically, by taking into account the programming and read noise, we can simulate the DNN weights of a given model after deployment.
+In particular, we can measure how a model would perform after a specific amount of time has passed since its weights were transferred to the target hardware.
+We refer to the library's documentation\footnote[2]{\url{https://aihwkit.readthedocs.io/en/latest/pcm_inference.html}} for additional details.